“He feels the same way about you,” he responded.

 And it’s prideful of us to think we can get it right with our kids when God Himself had issues of disobedience with His own…think Adam and Eve and the forbidden fruit.

 Today’s dare deals with expectations – if you are dealing with the 20-something crowd, I dare you to check out Debbie Hitchcock’s blog on this today.
+You definitely should subscribe.
 You can also follow us on Facebook® where there’s tons of additional dialogue, daily tips, and other resources.
 We have begun a weekly walk through of The Respect Dare.
 Grab your copy of the book, your coffee and snuggle up with us.
 Respond to the questions in the book, then come here for additional thoughts and dialogue.
 Hope you’ll subscribe to the blog and stick it out, remembering that perseverance grows mature faith.
 If you missed the three broadcasts last week with Dennis Rainey and Bob Lepine of FamilyLife Today, you might listen to those here – they’re great as a foundation.

 Glad you are on the journey with us!